chmadran/ft_turing/README.md

 # ft_turing

+## TODO list

+* The blank character, must be part of the alphabet, must NOT be part of the input.

 ## Project Overview

 The goal of this project is to write a program able to simulate a single headed, single